vHeemstra/imagemin-avifenc/readme.md

 > AVIF encoding [imagemin](https://github.com/imagemin/imagemin) plugin using `avifenc` from [AOMedia's libavif](https://github.com/AOMediaCodec/libavif).

-***Note: At the moment this is for Windows only.
-But if you're more familiar with Cmake and building binaries, feel free to make a pull request to complete the plugin!***
+***Note: At the moment this is for Windows only.<br>
+But if you are more familiar with Cmake and building binaries, feel free to make a pull request to complete the plugin!***

 ## Install